smaremanda/add-in-docs/docs/develop/dictionary-task-pane-add-ins.md

 # Create a dictionary task pane add-in

-This article shows you an example of a task pane add-in and accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 or Excel 2013 document.
+This article shows you an example of a task pane add-in and accompanying web service that provides dictionary definitions or thesaurus synonyms for the user's current selection in a Word 2013 document.

 A dictionary Office Add-in is based on the standard task pane add-in with additional features to support querying and displaying definitions from a dictionary XML web service in additional places in the Office application's UI.